cloakware-ctf/rhme3-writeups/README.md

 ### In the beginning, there was JTAG (right?)

-Given the description of a bunch of pins on the RHME3 target as constituting a *scan chain* we did what any self-respecting HW reverse engineering practioner would do: jtagulate it.
+Given the description of a bunch of pins on the RHME3 target as constituting a *scan chain* we did what any self-respecting HW reverser would do: jtagulate it.

 ![what is this?](car_key_fob_hardware_backdoor/isthisajtag.png)

-That clock rate limit is pretty slow, and the jtagulator didn't want to go slow, so we cooked up [a patch](https://github.com/grandideastudio/jtagulator/pull/16) -- which Joe says he's going to integrate in his own way :).
-We patched our jtagulator and jtagulated the RHME3 CKF HW Backdoor target.
+That clock rate limit is pretty slow, and the jtagulator didn't want to go slow, so we cooked up [a patch](https://github.com/grandideastudio/jtagulator/pull/16) and jtagulated the target.

 ![jtagulate!](car_key_fob_hardware_backdoor/jtagulate_it.png)